matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 4. Only output the last ciphertext block, and no other parts or
 intermediate stages. `a` is this last block.
 **CMAC: A more secure version of CBC-MAC**
+• NIST has standardized CMAC as a streamlined
+implementation of CBC-MAC.
+• Same as CBC-MAC but:
+	• CMAC xors 1 of 2 special values into the last block prior to the
+	last iteration of cipher encryption
+	• Special values are derived from the CMAC key.
+	• The special value is chosen based on whether the length of
+	the message is a multiple of the block cipher’s block length.
+**GMAC**